0range-x/0range-x/README.md

 ## 🍊 0r@nge 🍊
 - Red Team vegetable bird
 - Virus && Trojan lovers
-- Try to be a developer
+- Try to be a coder
 - Intern at Tencent Security Team
 - Second year of undergraduate